javierfernandes/artemisajs/README.md

 Artemisa extends React+Redux with the ability to model interaction with the backend (aka fetches) in a declarative way, reducing boilerplate code and providing a framework with (potential) functionality on the local storage and sync of the data with the back (cache).

-It is highliy influenced by ApolloJS, the graphql client (for react specifically).
+It is highliy influenced by [Apollo](http://dev.apollodata.com/react/), the graphql client (for react specifically).

 In the future it can have LRU cache, and also expiration handling, etc